sciencebook/pyxel-nibbler/README.md

 ## Notes

-In the /examples folder there is an example of ball physics In the /prototype there are some very ... nascent game ideas.
+In the /examples folder there is an example of ball physics.
+In the /prototype there are some very ... nascent game ideas.